derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/CleanUp.md

 ### **STEP 1**: Destroy all Oracle Cloud Infrastructure

+- First we need to delete any load balancers created by Kubernetes outside of the Terraform infrastructure we provisioned.
+From a **terminal window** where you have the `KUBECONFIG` environment variable correctly set, run the following command:

+  `kubectl delete svc --all`

 - To remove all Terraform-created infrastructure from your Oracle Cloud trial account, we will make use of the `terraform-kubernetes-installer` configuration that you created in Lab 200 of the workshop.
 In a **terminal window**, navigate to the `terraform-kubernetes-installer` directory (your path may differ):

   `cd ~/terraform-kubernetes-installer`